Regent Oceania: 19 nights from Papeete with Seven Seas Mariner

 Lautoka

-With a population of around 52,500 people, Lautoka is the second largest city in Fiji and it is located on the western side of the island of Viti Levu, the largest island in the Fijian archipelago.
+With a population of around 52,500, Lautoka is the second largest city in Fiji and is located on the west side of Viti Levu Island, the largest island in the Fiji archipelago.

-Cruises from or stopping in Lautoka often include itineraries through Oceania and Polynesia.
-These cruises are a great way to see the beauty and culture of the this area, with Lautoka being a highlight for many travelers.
-Lautoka is a vibrant city with a mix of different cultures and ethnicities, reflecting Fiji's diverse demographic makeup.
-Lautoka has a vibrant cultural scene with various festivals, markets, and events that celebrate the rich heritage and traditions of its people.
-If you want to taste local cuisine the Lautoka Market is for you.
-It is a bustling hub where locals sell fresh produce, handicrafts, and other goods.
-Rugby and soccer plays an important role in Lautoka sporting culture.
-If you are a sport lover, Churchill Park is for you.
-It is a notable sports venue in Lautoka that hosts various local and international sporting events.
+Lautoka has a lively cultural scene with various festivals, markets, and events that celebrate the rich heritage and traditions of its people.
+If you want to sample the local cuisine, the Lautoka market is for you.
+It is a lively center where locals sell fresh produce, crafts, and other goods.
+Rugby and soccer play an important role in Lautoka's sporting culture.
+If you are a sports lover, Churchill Park is for you.
+It is a notable sports facility in Lautoka that hosts various local and international sporting events.

 Port Vila